mdfarragher/CLA/SetupDatasets/README.md

 # Assignment: Set up the California Housing dataset

 In this assignment you're going to load a dataset with the prices of houses in California into Azure.
-The data is not ready for training yet and needs a bit of preprocessing.

 The first thing you'll need is a data file with house prices.
 The data from the 1990 California cencus has exactly what we need.